chrissyw247/tinygen/README.md

 ## Limitations
 - Cannot handle large repos b/c it does a single GPT query with a 3000 token limit
+- Cannot handle long prompts b/c it does a single GPT query with a 3000 token limit
 - Code generation only covers code files.
 - Code vs non code files are filtered using a simple algorithm that checks the file extension.